xiangyuT/raylight/README.md

 Raylight.
 Using Ray Worker to manage multi GPU sampler setup.
 With XDiT-XFuser and FSDP to implement parallelism

-## NOTICE
-In rare cases, a memory leak may occur when switching from one LoRA to another while using FSDP.
-However, in most tests this issue does not appear, even with the same Docker setup....

-If memory leak cases continue to grow, I will force a reinitialization of the Ray worker.

-In the meantime, if you encounter this issue, please restart Comfy.

 ## RTM, Known Issues
 - Scroll further down for the installation guide.
 - If NCCL communication fails before running (e.g., watchdog timeout), set the following environment variables: